nearform/nscale-docs/tutorials/9-aws-autoscaling.md

 ## What is Auto Scaling?

 Auto Scaling is a powerful feature which allows AWS to provision and deprovision additional instances based off user defined triggers (e.g. increased network load).
-This feature allows an system's architecture to scale and shrink as required.
+This feature allows a system's architecture to scale and shrink as required.

 The difficulty lies in configuring the newly provisioned instances.
 Once a new instance goes online, how do we deploy our service(s) to it?
 Ideally, we want this to happen automatically.
 With clever usage of the [AWS SDK for Node.js][aws-sdk], nscale makes this easy to configure.